 Businesses can post their job ads on LinkedIn, thus reaching out to millions and millions of potential workers.
 The size of LinkedIn has its downsides: imagine how many companies publish their vacancies on this massive platform.
 Your posting may get lost within just an hour or two.

-Another drawback is that it’s a confusing pricing model, where you pay for the number of views, not per job posting.
+Another drawback is a confusing pricing model: you pay by the number of views your ad receives.
 As a result, you never know how much you will end up paying for a single job ad.

 IT Staff Augmentation

 IT staff augmentation is a relatively new approach to recruitment.
 DOIT Software is a company that specializes in this method and allows you to hire a development team.
-The main idea is that a company can “borrow” a worker from software development companies instead of hiring in-house.
+The main idea is that a company can “borrow” a worker from software development companies, without building an in-house team.

 You are not required to conduct interviews and tests since the company will do that for you.
 You only need to provide a set of requirements for the project, and staffing experts will find developers that fit that profile.
 This way, you augment your JavaScript team with one or several essential workers who will work for you for the duration of the project or task.